Meeco/cryppo-js/README.md

 **If you want to encrypt with an arbitrary string as a key**:

 You can do so using `encryptWithKeyDerivedFromString`.
-This will return the serialized encrypted data along with some information about the encryption (such as key derivation information).
+This will return the serialized encrypted data along with some information about the encryption (such as key derivation information). `encryptWithKeyDerivedFromString` and `encryptWithGeneratedKey` have two serialization formats: a legacy format and a more efficient current format. current format is default format, In order to serialize a structure using the old format please use
+  `SerializationFormat.legacy`

 ```ts
 import { CipherStrategy, encryptWithKeyDerivedFromString } from '@meeco/cryppo';